Herbert Selpin: Death

 The day after his arrest, Selpin was found dead in his cell, hanging by his trouser suspenders.
 A rumor circulated that he had been murdered on the orders of Goebbels, as the Gestapo had taken an interest in the matter and Goebbels considered it more prudent to sacrifice the director than spar with the Gestapo.
 According to the rumor, around midnight on 31 July – 1 August 1942, two guards entered Selpin's cell:

-Despite Goebbels' attempt to conceal the truth, Selpin's brutal death quickly spread to Berlin's film colony who were deeply angered at Zerlett-Olfenius.
+Despite Goebbels's attempt to conceal the truth, Selpin's brutal death quickly spread to Berlin's film colony who were deeply angered at Zerlett-Olfenius.
 Goebbels retaliated by issuing a proclamation decreeing that anyone shunning the screenwriter would answer to him in person, and be subjected to the same fate as Selpin.
 It also ordered that Selpin's name not be mentioned on the Titanic set or elsewhere.

 The production of Titanic was subsequently completed by Werner Klingler, who was not credited.
-The film itself – which cost almost 4 million Reichsmark (equivalent to roughly US$15 million in 2020 terms), although various sources have erroneously propagated an inflation-adjusted figure as high as $180 million – was almost completely suppressed by Goebbels, who worried that the ship's disaster would demoralize the German public.
+The film itself – which cost almost four million Reichsmark (equivalent to roughly US$15 million in 2020 terms), although various sources have erroneously propagated an inflation-adjusted figure as high as $180 million – was almost completely suppressed by Goebbels, who worried that the ship's disaster would demoralize the German public.
 It was shown a few times in occupied countries, and later, in a re-edited version, in East Germany.
 Four clips from the film wound up in another Titanic film, A Night to Remember.